Ren'Py vs Pixi’VN

 Project size:

-- The entire UI of Ren'Py is based on "physical images" and this makes the size of the project very large.
+- The entire UI of Ren'Py is based on "physical images", making the project size very large.

-- Since Pixi’VN is a library it does not determine the size of the project, but if you use vite or other tools, the size of the project will be very light.
+- Since Pixi’VN is a library, it does not determine the project size, but if you use vite or other tools, the project size will be very light.

 Distribution on multiple devices

-Ren'Py framework is directly responsible for distributing the game on various devices.
+Ren'Py is directly responsible for distributing the game on various devices.

-Pixi’VN does not deal with distributing the project.
-You can use various frameworks (Tauri, Electron, Cordova, etc...) to distribute the project on various devices.
+Pixi’VN does not handle distribution.
+You can use various frameworks (Tauri, Electron, Cordova, etc.) to distribute the project on multiple devices.
 Pixi’VN provides templates that already include the necessary configurations for distribution.

 Distribution on multiple devices | Ren'Py | Pixi’VN |